tsmith4014/j5.ps-playground/README.md

    - Just double-click the file, or
    - Use a local server: `python3 -m http.server 8000` then visit `http://localhost:8000`
+   - A live demo of what you are building is here - https://tsmith4014.github.io/j5.ps-playground/

 2. **Explore the examples**